 Liverpool’s second season in the Premier League in 1993/94 was one which returned little success, but it heralded the arrival of God.

-The Reds headed into their second season of the newly constructed Premier League off the back of a sixth-place finish, one which was followed up by an eighth-place finish in a campaign which saw Graeme Souness depart mid-way through and Roy Evans step up to the plate.
+The Reds headed into their second season of the newly constructed Premier League off the back of a sixth-place finish, one which was followed up by an eighth-place finish in a campaign that saw Graeme Souness depart mid-way through and Roy Evans step up to the plate.

 Liverpool would score a total of 59 goals, this time with 13 different goalscorers in a topflight season which saw Ian Rush top the charts for the last time for the club.